Home | Browse Topics | Consumer rights & money | Consumer protection | When sellers approach you uninvited

 Fair Trading Act 1986, s 36K

-The special protections for uninvited direct sales cover you when:
+The protections against uninvited direct sales apply when you buy goods or services, and:

 • the price that you’ve paid or will pay under the agreement is more than $100, or the price isn’t known at the time that you receive the goods or services.